 August

 TO:

 FROM: Dr. Paul C. Hutchins

 RE: Contracts for FY

-Upon recommendation of the Administration, the Sampson Community College Board of Trustees approved salaries for FY at their meeting on .
-Your new monthly salary will be \$.
+approved s mmendation of the Administration, the Sampson Community College Board of Trustees salaries for FY at their meeting on Your new lary will be \$

 Thank you for your excellent service to Sampson Community College.

 /fks